HerrIves/itemis/README.md

 We also assume user will not go over integer limits for items quantity (2^32) and double limit for price(2^64) And be careful with multiplication and division of price numbers - it could be dangerous because of floating numbers limitations

-For input exit use Vim-exit combination.
+At the end of input use Vim-exit combination.
 Kidding!
-Just press enter
+Just press enter one more time